pauld4/pauld4.github.io/js/README.md

-JavaScript files shared by HTML files
+JavaScript files used by HTML files